Financial Architecture: Modeling for Scrutiny and Scale

 Your Financial Model is Your Business Logic

-Your financial model isn't just a spreadsheet.
+Your financial model is not just a spreadsheet.
 It shows how you think about the business.
 Today's investors care less about "hockey stick" growth charts.
-They want to see models built from real inputs—your unit economics, burn rate, and how you spend money.
+They want to see models built from real inputs--your unit economics, burn rate, and how you spend money.
+The quality of your financial model is a direct proxy for the quality of your operational thinking.

 The Philosophy of Driver-Based Modeling

 A strong model for Series A or B must be "driver-based."
 Revenue and costs should come from real inputs, not fixed numbers.
 This lets investors change your assumptions and see what happens.
-It shows them the levers that drive your business.
+It shows them the levers that drive your business and demonstrates that you understand the cause-and-effect relationships in your operations.

 Why Driver-Based Matters